mdhossain026/lab-agile-planning/.github/ISSUE_TEMPLATE/user-story.md

 **As a**  Business Development Manager
  **I need**  functionalities  for collection doctor from field by company field staff.
- **So that**  MRPC system can use these data  for user specific purpose
+ **So that**  MRPC system can use these data  for storing doctor information

  ### Details and Assumptions
 * We maintain doctor information